 The selected contractor would coordinate with the Yakama Nation to avoid any cultural resources identified within the project area during staging and construction.
-All construction activities would be conducted under the BMPs listed in Section 2.4 and the contractor would be required to have an inadvertent discovery plan in place to stop work and assess any potential cultural resources unearthed during ground-disturbing activities.
+All construction activities would be conducted under the BMPs listed in Section 2.4.
+BPA would coordinate with Yakama Nation to have a cultural resource monitor present during construction and an inadvertent discovery plan would be in place to stop work and assess any potential cultural resources unearthed during ground-disturbing activities.
 For these reasons, project work would result in no-to-low, long-term, adverse impacts on historic and cultural resources.
 Additionally, increased salmon production in the Klickitat River fishery associated with the hatchery upgrades may benefit traditional subsistence practices in the region.